FernandoLemos/cascadia-express/README.md

 This object tells Cascadia that for requests coming in at `test.example.com`, it should first look in `/views/test.example.com` for a given template, then in `/views/base`.
 For request coming in at `special-test.example.com`, it will look in `/views/special-test.example.com`, then `/views/test.example.com`, then `/views/base`.

-Once you've settled on a cascade chain for each of your hostnames, you will need to call `cascadia.init`:
+Once you've settled on a cascade chain for each of your hostnames, you will need to call `cascadia.init` with two parameters to initialize the middleware.
+The first is the cascade we just defined, the second is a reference to the Express app:

 ```js
 app.use(cascadia.init(cascade, app));